JoeyHendricks/STATS-PAL/texts/performance_advisory_council_article.md

 [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) would always hammer in the importance of using raw data and, you know what the man is absolutely right.

-Because of him I realized that Raw data is a powerful tool that we have at our disposal to truly study how the system we are testing is acting, looking at the example below this becomes very evident when we look at an average line graph versus a raw scatter plot.
+Because of him, I realized that Raw data is a powerful tool that we have at our disposal to truly study how the system we are testing is acting, looking at the example below this becomes very evident when we look at an average line graph versus a raw scatter plot.